NicholasMamo/eld-data/README.md

     --consumer ZhaoConsumer \
     --skip 10 --periodicity 1 --post-rate 1.7

+The following parameters are passed on to the consumer:

+- `--event`: The event tweet corpus, with one JSON-encoded tweet per line
+- `--output`: The generated timeline, stored in a JSON file, which includes the tweets published when the algorithm detected a topic
+- `--consumer`: The algorithm to use, in this case [Zhao et al. (2011)'s](https://arxiv.org/abs/1106.4300)
+- `--skip`: The number of minutes to skip from the beginning of the event
+- `--periodicity`: How often to check whether a new topic has occured (in seconds)
+-  `--post-rate`: The increase in tweeting volume for the algorithm to detect a topic (a ratio)

+### ELD

 You can create timelines using ELD similarly.
 ELD uses different parameters and expects datasets for an understanding period and an event period.